CloudCannon/documentation/_hosting/06-form-submissions.md

 Add a contact form to your site.

 Create a normal form element.
-Make the method attribute 'post' and the action attribute point to the page you want the visitor to be redirected to after the form submission.
+Make the `method` attribute **post** and the `action` attribute point to the page you want the visitor to be redirected to after the form submission.

 Add the input elements for your contact form.
 Finally, add a hidden field with a name of cc_emails[] and a value of the email address to send the form submission to.